offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Core Language/Variables/Type Deduction_TOPIC (refresher on decltype)
 ```

 In the above examples the default comparator of `std::less` is used, which uses the less than operator (<) to compare two objects for priority.
-To define a custom comparator, pass in that comparator's type as the 3rd type parameter argument and pass it into the constructor.
+To define a custom comparator, pass in that comparator's type as the 3rd template parameter argument and pass it into the constructor.

 ```c++
 auto comparator = [] (const int & lhs, const int & rhs) -> bool { return lhs < rhs; };